ReachableCEO/StartupStarterPackage/src/ProductPlan/Design-Components.md

 aspects of each interface, but avoid duplicating details of interfaces that are specified in the UML class diagrams or other documents._

-Each interface can be an API (application program interface), standard protocol (e.g., HTTP), config files, input data file format, or interactive user interface (e.g., command-line or GUI).
+Each interface can be an API (./application program interface.md), standard protocol (./e.g., HTTP.md), config files, input data file format, or interactive user interface (./e.g., command-line or GUI.md).
 One component may have multiple interfaces: e.g., a server may handle requests in a standard protocol, but also have a config file, command-line options, an administrative control panel GUI, and a performance monitoring API.